 Ekaterina Koposova

-Ekaterina Koposova studies the political instrumentalization of art in early modern Europe, with a focus on the expression of territorial control and sovereign authority over landscapes.
-Her dissertation examines the visual history of the Franco-Dutch War (1672-1678) as an intermedial and transregional phenomenon.
+Ekaterina Koposova studies the political instrumentalization of art in early modern Europe.
+Her dissertation examines the Franco-Dutch War (1672-1678) as an intermedial and transregional phenomenon.

-Ekaterina is one of four student curators of the exhibition Thinking Small: Dutch Art to Scale (Yale University Art Gallery and Boston Museum of Fine Arts, 2023).
-The show offers a new approach to seventeenth-century Dutch art by emphasizing how the smallness or intricacy of a work of art encouraged slow, intimate, and contemplative engagement on the part of original audiences.
-Her contribution to the accompanying brochure, “Miniaturizing the Distant,” explores the strategies adopted by Dutch artists to capture the experience of a large space on a small surface.
+Between 2021 and 2023, Ekaterina was one of four student curators of the exhibition Thinking Small: Dutch Art to Scale (Yale University Art Gallery and Boston Museum of Fine Arts, 2023).
+Her contribution to the accompanying brochure, “Miniaturizing the Distant,” explores how Dutch artists transformed the spectacle of landscape and military power into intimate objects.

-After graduating summa cum laude from Emory University in 2017 with a Bachelor of Arts in Art History, Ekaterina received the prestigious Bobby Jones Scholarship to pursue a Master of Letters in Art History at the University of St. Andrews, which she completed in 2018.
+After graduating summa cum laude from Emory University in 2017 with a Bachelor of Arts in Art History, Ekaterina received the Bobby Jones Scholarship to pursue a Master of Letters in Art History at the University of St. Andrews, which she completed in 2018.
+Her doctoral research has been supported by the MacMillan Center and the Foreign Language and Area Studies Fellowship, the Newberry Library, the Belgian American Educational Foundation (BAEF), the Rubenshuis, and the Center for Advanced Study in the Visual Arts (CASVA).